DIFFERENT CHAPTERS MAY INCLUDE MEMBERS FROM THE SAME COUNTY AND/OR COUNTIES.

 We are active in promoting and educating our youth and the public of our industry.
 The nutritional value of beef, beef byproducts in their daily life, safety practices near animals and machinery and environmental practices we implement as good stewards of the land.

-We participate in LBJ Days and County Ag Days throughout the region, Food and Wine Fest in Fredericksburg, Texas and other events to promote beef and educate youth.
-Our annual fund raiser, the Hill Country CattleWomen’s Spring Round-Up, is in April each year.
+The HCCW participates in County Ag Days throughout the region, Food and Wine Fest in Fredericksburg, Texas, and other events to promote beef and educate youth.
+The Women’s Ranch Seminar is a free one-day seminar in June for women of the Hill Country to learn and interact with industry professionals.
+The annual fund raiser, the Hill Country CattleWomen’s Spring Round-Up, is in April each year.
 It features a steak dinner, dancing to a live band, live and silent auctions and fun raffles.
-From this very successful event, the HCCW awards annual scholarships to college students from the region in their junior or senior years of education.
-Additional information may be received from the HCCW website.
+From this very successful event, the HCCW awards annual scholarships to college students from the region in their junior or senior years of education and to men and women wishing to attend or attending a trade school.
+Additional information may be found on the HCCW website.

 Chapter Information - Members come from Fayette, Colorado & Lavaca Counties.
 We meet monthly, typically on the 4th Wednesday of the month at varying locations and rotating between lunch and supper.
 A current posting of times and locations is on our web site.
 Main activities include: Annual 5K Ranch Run the first weekend in August which is held in conjunction with the Schulenburg Festival as the primary scholarship fundraiser, participate in state activities like Ag Day and Beef For Father’s Day, donate hamburger to area food banks and high school home economic programs, and exhibit at local health fairs.
 We award a number of scholarships annually to graduating high school seniors in our communities.
 New members are always welcome.